 Masthead has its very own competence register which makes it easy for you to:

 Note: All information and documents relating to training will be retained in accordance with Board Notice 194 requirements.

 Operational ability refers to the functional skill, capability and capacity of a person or organisation to perform certain duties, tasks and obligations.

 Key Individuals and Representatives have certain operational ability requirements that they need to comply with so that they efficiently carry out their duties relevant to their role in the FSP.
-In addition, FSPs have a set of requirements that need to be met that ensure the continuous and satisfactory service to clients.
+In addition, FSPs have a set of requirements that help them monitor their compliance and ensure that they deliver continuous and satisfactory service to clients.
 This includes adequate communication facilities, storage and filing systems for safekeeping of records and more.

 Attend this seminar